 As a result, the person can suffer soft tissue injuries in the neck, shoulders, upper back and upper arms.
 Symptoms of whiplash can include stiffness and pain, difficulty moving one’s head, tingling in the upper arms, and dizziness.
 Fortunately, whiplash usually goes away on its own.
 Sometimes more serious cases of whiplash are treated with a course of physiotherapy.
 In a rare number of cases, whiplash can cause a permanent disability.

-Head Injuries And Traumatic Brain Injuries:
+Head Injuries And Traumatic Brain Injuries From A Motorbike Accident:

 Motorcycle passenger accidents where the victim experiences a blow to the head can result in severe head injuries.
 If the person does not go to a hospital for treatment immediately, they can experience brain damage.
 Symptoms of a severe head injury can include unconsciousness, concussion, fits or seizures, blood or clear fluid coming out of the ears and nose, swelling and bruising around the eyes, amnesia, vomiting, difficulty staying awake and poor coordination.
 If an injured person is displaying any of these symptoms, they should be taken to a hospital Accident & Emergency department for emergency treatment.